Swarm of tornadoes rip through Dallas-Fort Worth

 US TORNADO SEASON STARTS EARLY

-Some 110 planes were damaged by hail and 400 flights cancelled at Dallas-Fort Worth International Airport, the eighth busiest in the world, stranding thousands of passengers.
+Some 110 planes were damaged by hail and 400 flights canceled at Dallas-Fort Worth International Airport, the eighth busiest in the world, stranding thousands of passengers.
 Another 40 incoming flights were diverted.

 During the height of the storm, witnesses at the airport said the sky turned dark and passengers were herded away from windows and into stairwells and restrooms.